soichi-berson/portfolio/README.md

 # Data Analytics Portfolio

 Welcome to my **Data Analytics Portfolio**.
-This repository showcases projects demonstrating my skills in **data analysis, machine learning, data visualization, and AI-driven insights** using tools such as **Python, Power BI, Tableau, MongoDB, and Streamlit**.
+This repository showcases projects demonstrating my skills in **data analysis, machine learning, data visualization, and AI-driven insights** using tools such as **Python, Power BI, Tableau, MongoDB, Streamlit, and Airflow**.

 The projects are presented in **chronological order** to illustrate the progression of my technical and analytical skills.